Vivekkrdutta/Battle-Royal-Polygons/README.md

     </td>
   </tr>
 </table>
 2. Next, Place the 3d gun model inside the **GunsHolder** parent of the Character ( above image ).Attach the FireArm Script to it.
-Also, it it is a grenade attach the Grenade Script.
+Also, if it is a grenade launcher then attach the GrenadeLauncher Script.
 Setup the transform values of the LeftHandIkTarget and the Gun itself.
 Copy the suitable transform values int the created "GunSO" script.
 <table>
   <tr>
     <td><img src="Images/Weapons/Ak_47_FireArm.png"/></td>